Oct 12,2022

 8. Once dried, you'll have your homemade bath bombs ready for use.

-Be sure to use liquid food colouring, not gels.
-Gels will clump together when you add them to the bicarbonate and it's hard to mix them in.
+Be sure to use liquid food coloring, not gels.
+Gels will clump together when you add them to the bicarbonate, and mixing them in is hard.

-Once you've added the liquid to the mixture, you need to work quickly to mix everything together and push it into the mould as soon as you can.
+Once you've added the liquid to the mixture, you need to work quickly to mix everything together and push it into the mold as soon as possible.

 To allow your bath bombs to dry, leave them uncovered in a cool, dry place (away from taps and humidity).
 They will take longer to set in humid weather.

-If you've got more than one colour, why not make a Rainbow Bath Bomb?
-Layer up the different colours and they will blend together beautifully.
+If you have more than one color, why not make a Rainbow Bath Bomb?
+Layer the different colors, and they will blend together beautifully.

 Please use it immediately after opening.